-My Easy and Informative Guide to LA in Three Days: Intro: I lived in LA for 4 years and absolutely loved it there!
-My love for the City of Angels and my own recent 3 day LA trip inspired me to write this guide from my actual itinerary!
-I realize how overwhelming it is when you have so much to see in a city and very little time in which to do it!
+LA in 3 Days: An Easy Intro Guide: I lived in LA for four years and absolutely adored it there.
+My love for the City of Angels along with one of my own three-day LA trips inspired me to write this guide from my actual itinerary.
+I realize how overwhelming it is when you have so much to see in a big city and very little time in which to do it!

-Now here we are on the final day of our 3 day Los Angeles itinerary!
-I love the itinerary for day 3 because it has an eclectic collection of several unique things to do in Los Angeles!
-Here we go!
+Now here we are on the final day of our Los Angeles 3 day itinerary!
+I love the itinerary for this final day because it has an eclectic collection of several unique things to do.
+So, how about we get to them?

-Once again, we opted for breakfast on-the-go because we knew we’d be eating a bigger lunch, but if you are wanting recommendations, try LA’s Roscoe’s Chicken and Waffles!
-Another unique place with a lot of options.
-The closest location for today’s itinerary would be the one on Pico at 5006 West Pico Boulevard, Los Angeles, CA 90019.
+Just like Day Two, we opted for breakfast on-the-go to save time.
+However, if you are wanting recommendations, try Roscoe’s Chicken and Waffles.
+It’s a unique place with a lot of options.
+The closest location for today’s itinerary would be the one on Pico which you can find on the map at the end of this post.

 Urban Lights at LACMA

-After breakfast, head on over to see the Urban Lights that are outside at the Los Angeles County Museum of Art!
-They are a collection of 202 restored cast iron antique street lamps and they have been featured in many movies and TV shows!
+After breakfast, head on over to see the iconic Urban Lights that are outside the Los Angeles County Museum of Art.
+They are a collection of 202 restored cast iron antique street lamps and have been featured in many movies and TV shows.

-It is such a neat exhibit and a fabulous place for photos both during the daytime and at night!
+It is such a neat exhibit and a fabulous place for photos both during the daytime and at night.
 In fact, the Urban Lights are one of the most instagrammable spots in Los Angeles!
 I’m betting they are familiar to you, right?

 Hiking Mount Lee